con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Guru in being the best of great *mantra*s,
 Riding along the Mahāyāna's path,
 Himself the Mahāyāna's foremost way; (41)

-This concluded the fourteen verses showing the great Vajradhātu *maṇḍala*.
+This concluded fourteen verses showing the great Vajradhātu *maṇḍala*.

 [^41-1]: Here we believe that the majority of witnesses of the Tibetan translations have suffered from corruption, with the word '*rig*' becoming '*rigs*'.
 Following the corrupted text, we may translate the name, 'the best of the great families'.
 This reading, along with its interpretations, appears to be common in Tibetan commentaries, including that of Vimalamitra.
 Witnesses of the text reading '*rig*' (*vidyā*) can also be found, and these are almost certainly to be regarded as correct.